 About Me

-My paternal grandfather was a typesetter at an Italian-language newspaper, and my dad was a PR executive who subscribed to four newspapers and took me to the library every week.
-I was born to tell stories, and here’s why you should hire me to tell yours.
+Storytelling runs in my blood.
+My paternal grandfather was a typesetter at an Italian-language newspaper.
+My dad was a PR executive who subscribed to four newspapers and took me to the library every week.
+I was born to tell stories, and here’s why you should hire me to craft yours.

-My accomplishments include starting a daily real estate newsletter for Crain’s New York Business and a weekly workplace newsletter for the Society for Human Resource Management.
+I don’t just write-I build.
+I launched a daily real estate newsletter for Crain’s and a weekly workplace newsletter for the Society for Human Resource Management.
 Both remain must-reads in their respective industries.
-I’ve also held leadership roles in creating special editorial features, and organizing and moderating conferences.
+I’ve also spearheaded special editorial features, organized conferences, and moderated panels.

 Check out my resume or contact me for more details.